rnietoe/Training/docs/AWS/06-Management.md

 Continuously log your AWS account **activity** monitoring API calls per account and region

+* data is retained for 90 days
-logs can be stored in a single S3 bucket (belonging to the paying account):
+* logs can be stored in a single S3 bucket

-1. turn on CloudTrail in paying account
-2. create a bucket policy that allows cross-account access
-3. turn on cloud trail in other accounts and use the bucket in the paying account
+* read activity in the S3 bucket will be easier than using the API

 ## Systems Manager